FedericoCampe8/CoCoS/README.md

 Tests and benchmarks:

 We tested the system on several proteins of different type and length.
 For each target we provide the input file and the best protein predicted by tool saved as a pdb file.
-These results can be downloaded from here (148.3 MB).

 Thanks for reading this page.
 For any general question about the system feel free to contact write to campe8@nmsu.edu.